 As a hiring manager, you’ve probably seen it all… the no-shows, the ones who walk in late as if they are on time (no explanation, no apology), the ones who can’t answer a single question thoroughly, to the ones who spend a very, very long time answering your first question.

-Some candidates are super helpful and tell you all you need to know with honesty so you can make a decision.
-Recently, I had someone tell me he’d always answer the phone at the end of the day, unless it was a Friday before a three-day weekend, because why risk it.
+Some candidates are super helpful and tell you all you need to know with honesty to make a decision.
+I recently had someone tell me he’d always answer the phone at the end of the day unless it were a Friday before a three-day weekend, because why risk it.
 Who says that?!
 Of course, it did make my job easier.
 Here are 9 more tips your interview is going nowhere.